Ygbzyem/FPGA_RealTime_Conv3x3_Processor/README.md

 - Kernel coefficients are still hardcoded per mode (chosen via a `case`/mux inside `conv_multi.v`); not yet runtime-configurable through a register interface.
 - Tested on 64x64 grayscale images only; RGB and larger resolutions not yet supported.
 - The pipeline has no explicit "image boundary" handling: the first ~2 rows of pixels are computed while the internal line buffers are still filling with reset (zero) values, so edge pixels near the top of the image should be interpreted with this in mind.
-- Regression testing (see Section 7.3) confirms `conv_multi.v` is bit-exact with the original `cnn_sharpening.v`; the blur path differs by one clock cycle from the original `cnn_blur.v` due to a timing bug found and fixed during the refactor (see Section 7.3 and Version History).

 ## 3. General Block Diagram